Ozlem Ayduk

-Ozlem Nefise Ayduk (tr) is an American social psychologist at U.C.
+Ozlem Ayduk (tr) is a Turkish-American social psychologist at U.C.
 Berkeley researching close relationships, emotion regulation, and the development of self-regulation in children.
 She is a fellow at the Society of Experimental Social Psychology and the Society for Personality and Social Psychology.
 She has contributed content to several psychology handbooks, dictionaries, and encyclopedias.

 Early life

 Ayduk became interested in understanding human behavior in middle school when she began reading books on personality and psychopathology.
 Combined with her longstanding desire to become a scientist, her newfound interest led her to pursue a career in psychology.
 In 1991, she earned her B.A. in psychology and political science from Boğaziçi University in Istanbul.
 Moving to America, she earned her M.A. and Ph.D. in psychology from Columbia University in 1995 and 1999, respectively.

 Career

 Ayduk worked as a postdoctoral fellow at Columbia University for three years before heading west to California in 2002 to join the U.C.
 Berkeley department of psychology as an assistant professor.
 She became an associate professor in 2009, and a full professor in 2015.
 Ayduk is a co-director of the Relationship and Social Cognition Lab at U.C.
 Berkeley.

-In addition to teaching, Ayduk has been active with professional psychology societies.
-She is a fellow at the Society of Experimental Social Psychology and served on its executive board (2015–2018).
-She is also a fellow at the Society for Personality and Social Psychology, where she served on the grant review panel (2016–2017) and a three-year term on the board of directors (2018–2020).
+She has been active with professional psychology societies.
+She is a Fellow at the Society of Experimental Social Psychology and served on its executive board (2015–2018) and is also a Fellow at the Society for Personality and Social Psychology, where she served on the grant review panel (2016–2017) and a three-year term on the board of directors (2018–2020).